Your area Not set — showing everywhere

 Speakers: Unidentified speaker

-A discussion regarding the legal and financial relationship between the town and the Friends of the Bradford Community Meeting House, focusing on land ownership, building ownership, and the potential need for a ground lease or memorandum of understanding.
+The committee discussed the legal and financial relationship between the town and the Friends of the Bradford Community Meeting House.

 Controversy & dissent